 - Canada Pavilion (at the exit of O Canada!)

-Should you happen to be visiting Epcot in the Spring during the Flower and Garden Festival, there are playgrounds available for the kids as well as fun topiaries of their favorite Disney characters.
-For an additional fee of $6.95 kids can do an Easter Egg hunt around the World Showcase.
+One of the other best reasons to visit Epcot with toddlers is to attend special events throughout the year, like the Flower and Garden Festival.
+It’s held in the spring, and there are playgrounds available for the kids as well as fun topiaries of their favorite Disney characters.
+For an additional fee, kids can do an Easter Egg hunt, called Egg-stravaganza, around the World Showcase.
 Once completed, they get a fun prize.
-This event is sure to bring a full day of exploration with these additional attractions.

 Epcot is a treasure for parents and kids alike, with enough to keep you going all day long.
-With attractions for adults and kids, as well as delicious food options all around the park, this park is a must do for every family.
+With attractions for adults and kids, this park is a must do for every family.